 - Salt and pepper to taste

-- Cut the eggs in half, lengthwise.
-Carefully remove the yolks and add them to a small bowl.
+- Peel the eggs and slice them in half, lengthwise, and add the hard yolks to a large bowl.